 1. The New York Post

 Columnist Kyle Smith writes from the press release.
-He never questions the legitimacy of Saul’s opinion or the fact that Saul primarily talks about misdiagnoses and not ADHD itself.
-(Note: Saul’s idea of misdiagnoses might in fact be accurate diagnoses.)
+He fails to question the legitimacy of Saul’s opinion.
+He doesn’t pick up on the fact that Saul primarily talks about misdiagnoses and not ADHD itself.
+(Note: Saul’s idea of misdiagnoses might in fact be accurate diagnoses but ADHD manifesting in ways he does not understand, such as with Central Auditory Processing disorder.)

 The Post’s Smith also freely throws in his own ill-formed opinions: